Go Markets Review

 Spreads and Leverage: The Mechanics of Trading on GO Markets

 Another element that must be considered in a comprehensive GO Markets review is the leverage that the platform allows traders to apply to their positions.
+The effect of leverage manipulates the money either gained or lost in various transactions.
 On the GO Markets platform, the leverage ratio you can use depends on the type of underlying asset you’re trading.
 For Forex and commodities, leverage rates of up to 500:1 are available.
 Cryptocurrency traders are given access to a much lower ratio of 10:1.
-For those trading indices, the leverage ratios are somewhat less generous than for Forex and commodities, but still come in at the very respectable level of 200:1.
+For those trading indices, the leverage ratios are somewhat less generous than for Forex and commodities but still come in at the very respectable level of 200:1.

 GO Markets makes use of two basic trading platforms.
 The first and most important to a good GO Markets review is the MetaTrader 4 platform, which acts as the cornerstone of trading through this broker.
 This platform is used across the trading world and has proven itself to be one of the best options over many years.
 The second is a proprietary platform that GO Markets uses for its binary options traders.
 Both of these platforms are available in the form of mobile apps for on-the-go trading.